 ABC Company

-If you are offered a job, you have several option: you can accept immediately, take a short time to consider, negotiate the offer, or decline.
+If you are offered a job, you can accept the offer immediately, take a short period of time to consider the offer, negotiate the offer, or decline the offer.

-If the job offer is contingent on you completing tasks, make sure that you can complete them before accepting.
+When accepting an offer, a candidate must sign and return a job offer letter as a formal acceptance of the position.
+If the job offer is contingent upon you completing tasks, make sure that you can complete them before accepting.

-There are many reasons to turn down a job offer.
-Before officially turning an offer down, consider whether you can negotiate better terms.
-If the salary is too low, can you negotiate a better salary?
-Does the job schedule fit in with your life outside work?
-If not, is it possible to modify the schedule or would the company consider allowing you to work remotely?
+Before rejecting an offer, consider whether you can negotiate better terms.
+Can you negotiate a better salary?
+If the job schedule is not compatible with your lifestyle, is it possible to modify the schedule?
+Would the company permit you to work remotely?